Aetopia/NVIDIA-Driver-Downloader/README.md

 # NVIDIA Driver Downloader
 Allows you to download NVIDIA Game Ready and Studio drivers via the command-line.
 Made with 🐍 Python!
+This tool is aimed at Windows 10+ and modern NVIDIA GPUs.
 # Usage:
 1. `--download <Driver Version>` | Download a specified driver version.
 `--download` | Download the latest driver.